mnielsen/cognitivemedium/slow.md

-# Slow
+A list of marvellous projects which human beings have undertaken that took an exceptionally long time.

-Marvellous projects which human beings have undertaken that took an exceptionally long time.
-The focus is especially on goal-directed projects (e.g., a scientific experiment or a building), less on long-lived institutions or decentralized change (e.g., languages, domestication of livestock, cities, religions).
-Of course, those are also fascinating, but they have less of a sense of a long-term goal &ndash; Jericho is incredible, but the founders probably weren't thinking "I hope this is still here in 9,000 years".
+The focus is mostly on goal-directed projects (e.g., a scientific experiment or a building), less on long-lived institutions or decentralized change (e.g., languages, domestication of livestock, cities, religions).
+Of course, those are also fascinating, but they have less of a sense of a long-term goal.
+Jericho is incredible, but the founders probably weren't thinking "I hope this is still here in 9,000 years".

 What problems can human beings _only_ solve over a very long period of time?
 And how can we build institutions that solve those problems?

-This is
+This page is
 a [riff on Patrick Collison's list of /fast projects](https://patrickcollison.com/fast).
-There are surprisingly many commonalities.
+There are surprisingly many commonalities with those projects.

 + The proof of Fermat's Last Theorem involved an incredible amount of mathematics developed over many decades, and in some ways